Ark-tHe-sHaRk/Ark-tHe-sHaRk/README.md

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me, '{[please don't reach me :)]}
 - 😄 Pronouns: He, Him
-- ⚡ Fun fact: I have come 1st in one competition and 4th and 7th in multiple olympiad competitions
+- ⚡ Fun fact: I have come 1st in one python competition and 4th and 7th in multiple other python olympiad competitions

 <!---
 Ark-tHe-sHaRk/Ark-tHe-sHaRk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.